olotieno/Track_test_moodle_plugin/README.md

 </p>

 # Webservie/API
- - To get the API allow the permission: quizaccess_proctoring:getcamshots
+ - To get the API allow the permission
- - Service URL like
+ - Use Service URL like

     ```
         {YourServer}/webservice/rest/server.php?